Nebraska Refugee Job Training

 Who is Eligible to Apply?

-DED has designed the RJTP Program to be extended to nonprofit organizations incorporated in the State of Nebraska in current good standing with the Nebraska Secretary of State that provide employment or employability services for refugees.
+Nebraska 501(C)(3) nonprofit organizations incorporated in the State of Nebraska in current good standing with the Nebraska Secretary of state, which provide employment or employability services for refugees.

 What types of training/placement activities are eligible?